serhii-londar/open-source-mac-os-apps/README.md

 - [Background Music](https://github.com/kyleneideck/BackgroundMusic) - Background Music, a macOS audio utility: automatically pause your music, set individual apps' volumes and record system audio. ![CppIcon]
 - [Cog](https://github.com/kode54/Cog) - A Free and Open Source Audio Player for Mac OS X 10.7+. ![CIcon]
 - [[Un]MuteMic](https://github.com/CocoaHeadsBrasil/MuteUnmuteMic) - macOS app to mute & unmute the input volume of your microphone.
 Perfect for podcasters. ![CIcon] ![ObjectiveCIcon]
+- [Tickeys](https://github.com/yingDev/Tickeys) - Instant audio feedback for typing. macOS version.
+[Rust]
+- [Mous Player](https://github.com/bsdelf/mous) - Simple yet powerful audio player for BSD/Linux/macOS. ![CppIcon]
+- [SpotSpot](https://github.com/will-stone/SpotSpot) - A Spotify mini-player for macOS. ![JavascriptIcon]
+- [SBPlayer](https://github.com/shibiao/SBPlayerClient) - SBPlayer is a beautiful and powerful media player base on VLCKit. ![ObjectiveCIcon]
+- [Aural Player](https://github.com/maculateConception/aural-player) - Aural Player is a free and open source audio player application for the macOS platform.
+Inspired by the classic Winamp player for Windows, it is designed to be to-the-point and easy to use. ![SwiftIcon]
+- [Suohai](https://github.com/Sunnyyoung/Suohai) - Audio input/output source lock for macOS. ![SwiftIcon]
+- [LocalRadio](https://github.com/dsward2/LocalRadio) - LocalRadio is software for listening to "Software-Defined Radio" on your Mac and mobile devices. ![ObjectiveCIcon]

 ### Video